laro/Cilia/6 .../2 Ideas from Others.md

 ## Ideas from Other Languages

 Almost every idea comes from somewhere, but some are clearly inspired by a particular language or developer.
-I have adopted several of these ideas, but not all of them (yet).
+Several of these ideas have been adopted, some not.

 ### **[Circle](https://github.com/seanbaxter/circle) ([Sean Baxter](https://x.com/seanbax))**